-The CPU sets these flags to define the identifier acceptance filter organisation (see Identifier Acceptance Filter).
-Table 17-7 summarizes the different settings.
-In Filter Closed mode no messages are accepted such that the foreground buffer is never reloaded.
+The CPU sets these flags to define the identifier acceptance filter organization (see Identifier Acceptance Filter).
+Table 18-7 summarizes the different settings.
+In Filter Closed mode no messages will be accepted such that the foreground buffer will never be reloaded.

-Table 17-8.
+Table 18-8.
 Identifier Acceptance Mode Settings